Our Team in Sudan

 Representative

-Mr Hongjie Yang has been appointed as FAO Representative in the Sudan on 15 June 2023.
-Mr Yang, a national of the People’s Republic of China, holds a Master of Science in Agricultural Economics (International Agricultural Trade) from Swedish University of Agricultural Sciences of Uppsala in Sweden, and a Bachelor of Science in Economics from Renmin University of China.
-Prior to joining FAO, Mr Yang has been serving as Director of Statistics and Information of the National Animal Husbandry Service at the Ministry of Agriculture and Rural Affairs in Beijing, China, since June 2020.
-Mr Yang started his career in 1990 as Economist/Project Official in the Dairy Project Office at the Ministry of Agriculture in Beijing, China.
+Mr. Hongjie Yang has been appointed as FAO Representative in the Sudan on 15 June 2023.
+Mr. Yang, a national of the People’s Republic of China, holds a Master of Science in Agricultural Economics (International Agricultural Trade) from Swedish University of Agricultural Sciences of Uppsala in Sweden, and a Bachelor of Science in Economics from Renmin University of China.
+Prior to joining FAO, Mr. Yang has been serving as Director of Statistics and Information of the National Animal Husbandry Service at the Ministry of Agriculture and Rural Affairs in Beijing, China, since June 2020.
+Mr. Yang started his career in 1990 as Economist/Project Official in the Dairy Project Office at the Ministry of Agriculture in Beijing, China.
 From 2001 to 2010, within the same Ministry, he held positions of increasing responsibility, in particular Deputy Director/Alternative National Coordinator of the National Husbandry and Veterinary Service, Director/International Coordinator of the National Animal Husbandry Service/China Feed Industry Association, and Director/National Coordinator of the National Animal Husbandry Service.

 Justin Brady